 What are Virtual Agents and their Benefits?

-Their names include Sara, Alison, Olivia and Mo, and they are the smiling self-service persona of some of the world’s biggest brands.
-Dubbed “virtual agents”, they sit on websites 24×7, inviting the customer to “ask a question”.
+Their names include Sara, Alison, Olivia and Mo, and they are the smiling self-service personas of some of the world’s biggest brands.
+Dubbed “virtual agents”, they sit on websites 24×7, inviting customers to “ask a question”.

 In other words, virtual agents allow the customer to express their query in their own words and get an answer, without being constrained by whether those words appear on the company’s website.
 This enables the user to find answers faster, correlating to lower customer effort and higher customer satisfaction.

-Virtual agents can also be deployed on mobile devices and Facebook pages, as well as on messaging platforms such as Facebook Messenger and WeChat, presenting a unified omni-channel self-service brand.
+Virtual agents can also be deployed on mobile devices and Facebook pages, as well as on messaging platforms such as Whatsapp, Messenger and WeChat, presenting a unified omni-channel self-service brand.

 Features to look for